outscale/terraform-provider-outscale/website/docs/d/outscale_vm.html.markdown

 # outscale_vm

-Provides an Outscale instance resource.
-This allows instances to be created, updated, and deleted.
-Instances also support provisioning.
+Provides an Outscale instance resource attributes.
+It can be used to recover attritudes of an instance not managed in the current configuration file.

 ## Example Usage